Traversable wormholes and the Brouwer fixed-point theorem: A dark-matter background

 where $r_c$ is the core radius of the galaxy and $\rho_c$ is the central halo density.
 Another example is the King model whose energy density is given by \cite{iK72}

 where $\eta$, $\kappa$, $r_0$, and $\lambda$ are constants.

 All of these models have a low energy density.
-So if $r_1$ is the radius of a star, then the star itself becomes the core since its energy density is much larger than that of the surrounding dark matter.
+So if $r_1$ is the radius of a star, then the star itself becomes the core.
 Furthermore, since there is no outer boundary, we can choose $R$ large enough so that $m(r)$ in Eq. (\ref{E:m(r)}) is a self-mapping.
 The existence of a fixed point now implies the possible existence of a wormhole in the dark-matter region.
+This conclusion is independent of the dark-matter model chosen.

+\emph{Remark:} The form of $b(r)$ can be obtained from Eq. (\ref{E:shape2}) in conjunction with one of the above choices of $\rho(r)$.
+The determination of the integration constant requites an extra condition, however: a physically viable assumption is the usual $b(r_0)=r_0$.
+(See, for example, Ref. \cite{Salucci}.)